 UCAS Hub

-The UCAS Hub is a personalized online space that UCAS provides to each applicant.
+The UCAS Hub is a personalised online space that UCAS provides to each applicant.

 The UCAS Hub offers a range of tools and resources to help students through their application process: